Pirate Joe's: Opposition

 Although he had spent an estimated $350,000 at the American grocery store since he established Pirate Joe's, Trader Joe's eventually began to show resistance to Hallatt's operation.
 Hallatt found himself banned from various Trader Joe's locations (with his photo also distributed to other locations as a warning), requiring him to venture farther south to locations in Seattle and even Los Angeles in order to obtain products for his inventory without being recognized.
-On one occasion, Hallatt tried to disguise himself by cross-dressing, but a bystander in a nearby drug store's parking lot mistook him for a robber, and called the police.
+On one occasion, Hallatt tried to disguise himself by cross-dressing, but a bystander in a nearby store's parking lot mistook him for a robber, and called the police.

 In May 2013, Trader Joe's filed a lawsuit against Hallatt in the state of Washington, alleging trademark infringement, unfair competition, false designation of origin, and false advertising.
-The lawsuit claimed that the Pirate Joe's store was arranged too similarly to an actual Trader Joe's store, and that the store's "prominent display of Trader Joe’s trademarks and other intellectual property and their flagrant attempts to pass themselves off as an approved retailer of Trader Joe’s-brand products convey the false impression that the defendants’ retail store is affiliated with and/or endorsed by Trader Joe's."
+The lawsuit claimed that the Pirate Joe's store was arranged too similarly to an actual Trader Joe's store, and that the store's "prominent display of Trader Joe's trademarks and other intellectual property and their flagrant attempts to pass themselves off as an approved retailer of Trader Joe's-brand products convey the false impression that the defendants' retail store is affiliated with and/or endorsed by Trader Joe's."
 Trader Joe's submitted an application for a trademark on its name in Canada in 2010, but, as of 2013, it had not been granted.
-Hallatt pledged to continue operating the store (but with newly hired staff members filling his previous role of purchasing inventory), as he still believed he was legally able to sell the products he obtained.
+Hallatt pledged to continue operating the store (but with newly hired staff members filling his previous role of purchasing inventory), as he believed he was legally able to sell the products he obtained.
 After the lawsuit was filed, he began marketing the shop as being "Unauthorized, Unaffiliated and Unafraid", and modified the store's window sign to read "Irate Joe's".

 Intellectual property lawyer Greg Owen argued that Trader Joe's had no chance of winning the lawsuit unless the store was actually located in the United States or the lawsuit was filed in Canada, and also noted that the company was "certainly benefiting from Hallatt purchasing the products."
-Law professors Kal Raustiala and Chris Sprigman also believed that Trader Joe's' attempt to sue its "best customer" would be unsuccessful, arguing that there would be no consumer confusion between Pirate Joe's and an official Trader Joe's shop due to their dissimilar designs, the first-sale doctrine could also apply in large-scale reselling operations like Pirate Joe's, and that Trader Joe's inaccurate interpretation of trademark law would effectively ban the sale of any used goods by retailers.
+Law professors Kal Raustiala and Chris Sprigman also believed that Trader Joe's attempt to sue its "best customer" would be unsuccessful, arguing that there would be no consumer confusion between Pirate Joe's and an official Trader Joe's shop due to their dissimilar designs, the first-sale doctrine could also apply in large-scale reselling operations like Pirate Joe's, and that Trader Joe's inaccurate interpretation of trademark law would effectively ban the sale of any used goods by retailers.